ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 2. You could use two types of accounts: "invoice only" (only receive) or "admin" (send/receive).
 3. Open Zeus app and go to **Settings -> Connect a node -> +**.
 4. Click on **Node interface** and select **LNDHUB**.
 5. Scroll down and press **SCAN LNDHUB QR**.
-Scan the lndhub QR code from your LNbits lndhub extension.
+6. Scan the lndhub QR code from your LNbits lndhub extension, **admin mode** (if you want full access) or **invoice mode** (if you want restricted access, only to receive).
-6. Disable **Certificate Verification**.
+7. Disable **Certificate Verification**.
-7. Enable **Use Tor** if your LNbits is running behind Tor.
+8. Enable **Use Tor** if your LNbits is running behind Tor.
-8. Click on **SAVE NODE CONFIG**.
+9. Click on **SAVE NODE CONFIG**.
 It will popup an alert about certificate validation, just click "I understand".
-9. You can now use your LNbits account as a LN wallet with Zeus.
+10. You can now use your LNbits account as a LN wallet with Zeus.

 </TabItem>
 <TabItem value="LNtxBot">